By KENDRA HURLEY

 Before leaving, Colon asks Uddin if she has any questions.
 Uddin, who has struggled for words throughout much of this visit, now has a forceful answer.
 “Yes,” she says.
 “Will you send me more children?”

-* Names and some details have been changed
+* Names identifying the daycare provider have been changed

 Family Child Care Forum at The New School